sitilge/propeller/README.md

 {
-  "key": "id",              //required, the table primary key "name": "Menu",           //optional, the table display name, defaults to table name "create": true,           //optional, allow to create new row, defaults to false "delete": true,           //optional, allow to delete row, defaults to false "order": {                //optional, change the order of rows in table view, defaults to false
+  "key": "id",              //required, the table primary key "name": "Menu",           //optional, the table display name, defaults to table name "create": true,           //optional, allow to create a new row, defaults to false "update": true,           //optional, allow to update the row, defaults to false "delete": true,           //optional, allow to delete the row, defaults to false "order": {                //optional, change the order of rows in table view, defaults to false
     "column": "sequence",   //required, the name of the column "direction": "ASC"      //optional, the direction of order, defaults to ASC